 Naalakkersuisut assessed, however, that these references are inadequate and do not help to ensure Greenland’s aim for future industrial development of the country, as it was formulated in the mandate from Naalakkersuisut to Naalakkersuisoq of Industry, Labour, Trade and Foreign Affairs prior to the climate summit.

-Greenland shall continue to report, together with Denmark, to the UN Framework Convention on Climate Change every four years.
+Greenland shall continue to report, together with Denmark, to the UN Framework Convention on Climate Change.
 The Reporting – also known as the National Communication – collects statistics on emissions and reduction initiatives and reports on how the climate changes affect Greenland and Denmark in a broader context.

 Greenland fully complies with the objectives of the climate convention – and is still fully covered by the climate convention itself – and notes with satisfaction that with the Paris Agreement a binding global agreement has been achieved which seeks to keep temperature increases below 2 degrees celsius from the pre-industrial level.